About Conventional Colon Surgery…

 The colon is the large intestine; it is the lower part of your digestive tract.
 The intestine is a long, tubular organ consisting of the small intestine, the colon (large intestine) and the rectum, which is the last part of the colon.
 After food is swallowed, it begins to be digested in the stomach and then empties into the small intestine, where the nutritional part of the food is absorbed.
 The remaining waste moves through the colon to the rectum and is expelled from the body.
 The colon and rectum absorb water and hold the waste until you are ready to expel it.

 A technique known as minimally invasive laparoscopic colon surgery allows laparoscopic surgeon in Delhi to perform many common colon procedures through small incisions.
 Depending on the type of procedure, patients may leave the hospital in a few days and return to normal activities more quickly than patients recovering from open surgery.

-WHAT ARE THE ADVANTAGES OF LAPAROSCOPIC COLON RESECTION
+WHAT ARE THE ADVANTAGES OF LAPAROSCOPIC COLON SURGERY IN DELHI

 Results may vary depending upon the type of procedure and patient’s overall condition.
 Common advantages are: